Download the PHP package craftcms/shopify without Composer

 Synchronization

-Once the plugin has been configured, you can perform an initial synchronization of all products via the control panel (via Utilities → Shopify Sync) or the command line:
+Once connected to Shopify, you can perform an initial synchronization of all products, from the control panel (via Utilities → Shopify Sync) or the command line:

 This adds a bulk operation to the plugin’s internal queue.
 Once Shopify has gathered the data, it will issue a webhook to your project, and the plugin will download and process the payload.